-The access points in Colombia allow us to strengthen the relationship with our producers and motivate them to increase the quality of their coffee.
+The local presence of The Coffee Quest Colombia, allows us to strengthen the relationship with smaller producers and motivate them to continue to increase the quality of their coffee.
 The Coffee Quest is proud of the latest results from Giraldo station.
 This hidden gem of Antioquia is showing that all these coffees are able to compete with any other region of Colombia, and La Sierrita is one great example of this.

-The Coffee Quest has started working with the producers from Giraldo because we felt they have been underrated.
+The Coffee Quest has started working with the producers from Giraldo because we felt there quality is underrated.
 We wanted to show the world that there is high-quality coffee also outside of the well-popular Colombian regions, such as Huila, Nariño, or Cauca.
-This was a difficult goal, but over these 3 years, we saw a great improvement in quality and volume.
+A difficult goal, but over these 3 years, we have seen great improvement in quality and volume.
 This was also possible thanks to the time spent with these producers at our stations, training them on post-harvest techniques.

 What is also very interesting about this region is how high their baseline quality of coffee is.
 The State of Antioquia has been running a Specialty Coffee program for 4 years to promote the region and every single year, coffees from Giraldo were in the Top 10.

-La Sierrita – Type 1 is a communal lot that reaches a consistent 85 point–quality.
+La Sierrita is a communal lot that reaches a consistent 85 point–quality (Type 1).
 The profile is stable and shows a vibrant acidity in combination with pleasant sweet milk chocolate and citric notes.
 This communal lot is carefully constructed.
 This means that every single small lot is individually cupped various times before being included within the main lot.

 In addition to cup quality, each coffee must meet strict physical requirements, including our moisture content and water activity guidelines.
 The first time a lot is cupped is when the producer brings a sample to our buying station.
 Upon approval, the producer will then bring the lot down to the warehouse where it will be cupped again, taking a sample from each sack to ensure consistency.
 Upon final approval, the parchment coffee is packed in grain-pro and remains untouched until the entire lot is milled.

 As The Coffee Quest is able to buy large quantities of all ranges of qualities our farmers produce while paying fair prices, we can confidently ask producers to make adjustments in their processing.
-By doing this, we can reduce their concern over price volatility.
+By doing this, we can reduce their concern over price volatility, offering them the option to sell different qualities to us.
 For this reason, we offer feedback on every single lot cupped (whether purchased or not).